-'Hortus conclusus soror mea, sponsa, hortus conclusus, fons signatus' ('A garden enclosed is my sister, my spouse; a garden enclosed, a fountain sealed up'.)
+Latin from the Song of Songs 4;12 'Hortus conclusus soror mea, sponsa, my spouse; a garden enclosed, a fountain sealed up'.)

+('A garden enclosed is my sister,

-An allegory of her untouched womb and protected from sin.
+This is an allegory of Mary's untouched womb and absence of sin. -a reference to her Perpetual Virginity and

-A reference to her Perpetual Virginity and Immaculate Conception.
+Immaculate Conception.

-A palm tree is a biblical tree; a symbol of the righteous soul (Mary being the righteous of all) whose leaves never fail and which bears much fruit; its height as near as possible to heaven.
+A palm tree is a biblical tree; a symbol of the righteous soul (Mary being the most righteous of all) whose leaves never fail and which bears much fruit; its height as near as possible to heaven.

 Psalm 92:12 The righteous will flourish like a palm tree.

-Psalm 1;3 (The blessed one) is like a tree planted by streams of w that yields fruit in due season and its leaves do not witl Song of Songs 7;7 Your stature is like a Palm tree.
-Song of songs 7;8 'I will climb the palm tree and take hold of its fruits' just as the faithful will reach Christ's fruits of Redempt through Mary.
+Psalm 1;3 (The blessed one) is like a tree

+planted by streams of water; that yields fruit in due season and its leaves do not wither.

+Song of Songs 7;7 Your stature is like a Palm tree.

+Song of songs 7;8 'I will climb the palm tree and take hold of its fruits' just as the faithful will reach Christ's fruits of Redemption through Mary.

-Also, in ancient iconography the Flight into Egypt icons usually depict bent palm trees.
-An allusion to the apocryphal account in the Gospel of Pseudo-Matthew where the child Jesus commanded a palm tree in the desert:
+In ancient iconography, the Flight into Egypt is usually depicted as bent palm trees.

+An allusion to the apocryphal account in the Gospel of Pseudo-Mathew where the child Jesus commanded a palm tree in the desert: